-If you follow this blog regularly then you know that I really like the work that artista crochet Olek fa.
+If you follow this blog regularly then you know that I really like the work that uncinetto artista Olek fa.
 I also think she seems like a fun and funky person who is always doing interesting new things.
 But it’s tough to be that without sometimes also being controversial and some of the things Olek has said in the past has had me raising an eyebrow.

 I do get what Olek is saying here.
 One of the really great things about crochet is that it is a highly affordable craft.
 Crochet hooks can be purchased for very little money and will last a very long time.
 Affordable yarn is widely available and if even that’s too much then you can always crochet with recycled fabric strips, plastic bags and other materials.